Miami Deferred Action (Acción Diferido) / DACA Lawyers

 11. Foreign Entrepreneurs.
 Certain investors will be able to be paroled into the U.S., or be granted parole in place if already in the United States, for job creation (no further details at this time).
 This will be done by regulation.
 Also, entrepreneurs, researchers, inventors, and founders will be eligible for national interest waivers.
 This will be implemented through policy guidance.

 12. Pre-registration for Adjustment of Status.
 Individuals with an approved employment-based immigrant petition who are caught in the quota backlogs will be able to pre-register for adjustment of status to obtain the benefits of a pending adjustment.
-This is expected to impact about 410,000 people.
+This is expected to impact a significant number of people.
 This will be done by regulation.

 13. AC21.
 “Same or similar” will be clarified.

 15. H-4 EADs.
-The regulation will be finalized, probably in December or January.
+The regulation will be finalized.

 16. OPT.
 The length of time in OPT for STEM graduates will be expanded and the relationship between the student and the school will be strengthened for this period.
-Other changes, such as allowing STEM OPT post-master’s degree where only the first degree is in a STEM field is under consideration.
+Other changes, such as allowing STEM OPT post-master’s degree where only the first degree is in a STEM field, are under consideration.
 This will be done by regulation.

 17. PERM.
 A full rulemaking will be undertaken to modernize the PERM program.